Identification and Access Management Software for IBM i

 Security best practices recommend limiting the number of privileged user accounts, but having too many user profiles with special authorities is one of the most common security lapses uncovered in IBM i audits.
 Give users the access they need to do their jobs—without giving too much.

-Capture System Activity
+Capture IBM i User Activity

 Save Time and Resources